chmarti1/PYroMat/README.md

 See the introduction of the documentation for more information!

 ## Configuration
-See pyro/defaults.py for a heavily commented example of a PYro configuration.
+See `defaults.py` for a heavily commented example of a configuration file.

 See the configuration chapter of the documentation for detailed descriptions of each parameter.